You will need

-- Each team should pick a landmark from another country – it can be another country inside the UK (England, Scotland, Wales, or Northern Ireland), or a country outside of the UK.
+- Everyone should choose a landmark from another country – it could be another country inside the UK (England, Scotland, Wales, or Northern Ireland), or a country outside of the UK.

-- Ask each group to write facts about their chosen country’s currency, language, national dress, culture, and customs, and stick these facts to their model.
+- Once everyone’s finished their landmark, they should take some sticky notes or scraps of paper and write some facts about their chosen country’s currency, language, national dress, culture, and customs.
+They should stick these facts to their model.

-- Once everyone has guessed, teams should break down their models and remove the sticky tape, so that items can be recycled.
+- Once everyone’s guessed, people should break down their models and remove the sticky tape, so that the items can be recycled.

 Supervise young people appropriately when they’re using scissors.
 Store all sharp objects securely, out of the reach of young people